Introduction to Hubert de Givenchy

 Born on February 20, 1927, in Beauvais, France, Hubert James Marcel Taffin de Givenchy showed an early interest in fashion and design.
 He studied at the École des Beaux-Arts in Paris before launching his eponymous fashion house in 1952.
 Givenchy’s impeccable taste and innate sense of style quickly caught the attention of the fashion elite, establishing him as one of the leading couturiers of his time.

 Givenchy made his first designs for French fashion designer Jacques Fath in 1945.
 He later also designed for Robert Piguet and Lucien Lelong.
 From 1947 to 1951 he worked for the avantgarde designer Elsa Schiaparelli.
 Working with all these superior fashion designers of their times, trained Givenchy in the highest standards of dress making culture.
+Givenchy retired from the world fashion design in 1995.
+He died in his sleep at the Renaissance chateau near Paris on Saturday 10 March 2018.

 Notable Contributions to the Fashion World

 During his entire career as a fashion designer Hubert de Givenchy made uncountable significant contributions to the fashion world.
-We shall look into some of the most prominent of those:

-Givenchy’s designs were characterized by their clean lines, luxurious fabrics, and understated elegance.
+We shall look into some of the most prominent of those: his designs were characterized by their clean lines, luxurious fabrics, and understated elegance.
 He pioneered the “sack dress” silhouette in the 1950s, challenging traditional notions of femininity and redefining modern glamour.

 One of his most famous creations is the “little black dress” worn by Audrey Hepburn in the classic film “Breakfast at Tiffany’s” (1961).
 This sleek and simple silhouette, accessorized with pearls and gloves, epitomized Givenchy’s signature style.
 Another notable design is the “Bettina blouse,” named after his muse Bettina Graziani, which featured billowing sleeves and a fitted waist.

 Relationship with Audrey Hepburn